 The upper corners of the vowel space, cardinals 1 i and 8 u, were used by RP as long monophthongs in FLEECE and GOOSE.
 Both of these pronunciations are now old-fashioned, the latter extremely so.
 Here is at least for a few minutes said by the Queen with old-fashioned liːst and fjuː in her 1957 Christmas message:

 And, from Watch With Mother the same year, big leaves and usually with old-fashioned liːvz and juːsually:

 In diphthongizing these two vowels, SB has phonologically rationalized its long vowel system.
 Whereas the long monophthongs of RP (FLEECE, NURSE, START, NORTH and GOOSE) did not pattern together phonologically, the long monophthongs of SB (SQUARE, NURSE, START, NORTH, NEAR, PURE) are a natural class: they exhibit r-liaison with a following vowel.
 Meanwhile FLEECE has joined the class of front-closing diphthongs (FLEECE, FACE, PRICE, CHOICE) which exhibit j-liaison with a following vowel, and GOOSE has joined the class of back-closing diphthongs (GOAT, MOUTH, GOOSE) which exhibit w-liaison with a following vowel.

 This is a basic part of English phonology; failing to observe it is a glaring but routine characteristic of non-native speech, even with advanced learners.
-For example, foreigners tend to pronounce initialisms like C.I.A. or U.R.L. as CʔIʔA and UʔRʔL rather than the native pronunciations, CjIjA and UwRɹL.
+For example, foreigners tend to pronounce initialisms like B.A. or U.R.L. as BʔA and UʔRʔL rather than the native pronunciations, BjA and UwRɹL.

-In final position, especially when strongly accented, SB diphthongs are sometimes followed by a short, schwa-like sound which highlights the final j or w.
+In final position, especially when heavily accented, SB diphthongs are sometimes followed by a short, schwa-like sound which highlights the final j or w.
 Here are me and loo said by Kate Winslet: